Vice Media: Vice TV channel

-Vice Films
+UnTypical

-Since 2007, Vice Media has released documentaries through the Vice Films label.
-Its first theatrical release was "White Lightnin'" in 2009.
-Vice Films released its first narrative feature, "Fishing Without Nets," in 2014.
-On 8 December 2014, 20th Century Fox and Vice Media announced they would collaborate to finance, produce, distribute, market, and acquire narrative films under the Vice Films brand.
+Untypical, formerly Vice Studios, is the film and TV production division of Vice Media.
+Since 2007, it has released documentaries and narrative films through the Vice Films label.
+Its first theatrical release was White Lightnin' in 2009.
+On 8 December 2014, 20th Century Fox and Vice Media announced they would collaborate to finance, produce, distribute, market and acquire narrative films under the Vice Films brand.